lem-project/lem-project.github.io/content/en/usage/usage.md

 ![](/completion-with-keybindings.png "Interactive completion of commands, showing the keybinding of each function.")

-These M-x commands are persisted across sessions.
+These Alt-x commands are persisted across sessions.
 You can disable it with:

 ```lisp
 (setf lem-core/commands/other:*persist-M-x-commands* nil)